hja22/rucommender/README.md

 ## Getting involved

+### Community

+[Ruccommender has a mailing list](https://groups.google.com/forum/#!forum/rucommender/new).
+Feel free to join it and ask any questions you may have.

+### Contributing

+Contributions welcome.
+How?
 Err.
-Fork and clone and PR?
+Fork and PR?
 I don't know I've not done much of this before.